Alondra87/Portfolio1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio Project
+> Portfolio: application deploy
 > For this project, I used the HTML&CSS linter
 > There are the follow sections:
    -The toolbar
    -The headline section
-   -Middle section
+   -Work section
    -About myself section
    -Contact form section
 >This project works in mobile and desktop version